 My very first column.
 I wish I had a better picture of it.

-I wrote about… anything.
-My topics ranged from photography, traveling, swimming, reading… to music, meditation, loss (death), etc.
+I wrote about everything under the sun.
+My topics ranged from photography, traveling, swimming, reading… to music, meditation, death, etc.

 The newspaper had a huge audience (as of August 2016, their circulation is about 180,000), and the other columnists were all older, experienced writers, so it was both incredibly pressurizing, and also a great opportunity and platform.